Paul Ford: Career

-His signature role may well be the part of Mayor George Shinn, a befuddled politico in the film adaptation of the Broadway show The Music Man.
-Ford played the role straight and received glowing reviews.
-The other role he is most identified with is that of Horace Vandergelder opposite Shirley Booth in the 1958 screen version of The Matchmaker.
-Ford had an active career in both films and television until his retirement in the early 1970s.
+His signature role may well be the part of "Mayor George Shinn" of River City, Iowa (a fictional small rural town in the 1910s era), as a befuddled politico in the 1962 film musical comedy adaptation of the earlier 1957 Broadway / New York City stage show The Music Man.
+Ford played the role straight but still comedic and received glowing reviews.
+The other role he is most identified with is that of "Horace Vandergelder" opposite Shirley Booth in the 1958 screen version of The Matchmaker, plus as "Kendall Hawkins", in the Cold War-era comedy The Russians Are Coming!
+The Russians Are Coming!
+(1966), as an old Army officer with delusions of grandeur (who still carries his sword) leading his New England Gloucester island rural militia and a mob of panicked villagers against a possible Russian invasion when a Soviet Red Navy submarine accidentally runs aground offshore.
+The film also starred Brian Keith, Carl Reiner, Eva Marie Saint, Jonathan Winters, Alan Arkin, and Theodore Bikel.

-Despite being a respected Broadway character actor, Ford was notorious for being unable to remember his lines.
-This would cause difficulty forcing him and those around him to improvise.
-This became especially notable on The Phil Silvers Show.
+Ford had an active career on stage, then films and television, until his retirement in the early 1970s.
+Despite being a respected earlier Broadway theatre stage character actor in the 1940s and early 1950s, Ford was notorious for being unable to remember his lines.
+This would cause occasional difficulty forcing him and those around him to improvise, often with hilarious effects.
+This became especially notable on The Phil Silvers Show in the late 1950s.

-He appeared in the 1962–1963 season in the CBS anthology The Lloyd Bridges Show.
-He starred in The Baileys of Balboa, which lasted only one season (1964–1965).
+He appeared in the 1962–1963 season in the Columbia Broadcasting System (CBS) television anthology The Lloyd Bridges Show.
+A year later, he also starred in The Baileys of Balboa also on CBS-TV network which lasted only one season (1964–1965).

-His stage credits include Another Part of the Forest (1946), Command Decision (1947), The Teahouse of the August Moon (1953), Whoop-Up (1958), replacing David Burns as Mayor Shinn in The Music Man (1957), A Thurber Carnival (1960), Never Too Late (1962), 3 Bags Full (1966), and What Did We Do Wrong?
+His earlier stage credits include Another Part of the Forest (1946), Command Decision (1947), The Teahouse of the August Moon (1953), Whoop-Up (1958), replacing David Burns as Mayor George Shinn of River City, Iowa in The Music Man (1957) and repeated the role five years later in the 1962 musical film, A Thurber Carnival (1960), Never Too Late (1962), 3 Bags Full (1966), and What Did We Do Wrong?
 (1967).

 Most actors who worked with Ford claimed he was a kindly and very funny man.
-He was known for his quotes about the Depression in later years, including, "My kids used to think everyone lived on peanut butter sandwiches."
+He was known for his descriptive quotes about life in the Great Depression in later years, including, "My kids used to think everyone lived on peanut butter sandwiches!!"